STRd6/editor/source/filetree.coffee.md

       self.extend

-Load files either from an array of file data objects or from an object with filenames as keys and file data objects as values.
+Load files either from an array of file data objects or from an object with paths as keys and file data objects as values.

 The files are sorted by name after loading.